EugeneZnm/World-Demographic-Data-Analyisis/README.md

 General Summary

-The majority of the high-income countries have a low birth rate with a couple of outliers having both a high income and a high birth rate of 35 (these propbaly have a higher per capita income because of low popultion levels relative to their GDP but are still characterised by features developing low income countries.
-The particular country in this case is Gabon which happens to be resource rich -oil- but is still poorly developed, economically).
+The majority of the high-income countries have a low birth rate with a couple of outliers having both a high income and a high birth rate of 35.
+The outliers have high per capita income and birth rates because of low popultion levels relative to their GDP a common feature among resource rich, low population countries with poorly developed economies, slower communication networks, characterised by low internet penetration levels.
+The particular country in this case is Gabon which happens to be resource rich -oil- but with a poorly developed economy.).

 <img src="download 5.png" alt="Birth Rate elative to Income Levels"/>